An exposition of the topological half of the Grothendieck-Hirzebruch-Riemann-Roch theorem in the fancy language of spectra: Cubicula et bibliothec ad orientem spectare debent

 \section{Cubicula et bibliothec\ae\ ad orientem spectare debent}

-So far we have been considering $E$-orientations of compact smooth manifolds, defined in terms of the Thom spectra of the opposite tangent bundle.
-It will be convenient to generalize this construction to arbitrary virtual vector bundles. \begin{definition}[$E$-orientation of a vector bundle] Let $V$ be a rank $r$ virtual vector bundle over $X$. $V$ is is said to be $E$-{{\it orientable}} if $[X^V[-r], E]$ is a graded $[X,E]$ module of rank $1$.
-An $E$-{{\it orientation}} of $V$ is the choice of an isomorphism $\sigma_V \colon [X,E] \xrightarrow{\sim} [X^V[-r], E]$. \end{definition} \begin{remark} Notice that with this definition each trivial vector bundle $\mathbf{n}$ has a canonical $E$-orientation since $X^{\mathbf{n}} = X[n]$, hence the shift isomorphism provides an isomorphism $[X,E] \to [X^{\mathbf{n}}[-n],E]$. \end{remark}
+So far we have been considering $E$-orientations of compact smooth manifolds, defined in terms of Thom spectra of opposite tangent bundles.
+It will be convenient to generalize this construction to arbitrary real virtual vector bundles (recall from Remark \ref{rem:virtual-bundles} that we have a well defined notion of Thom spectrum $X^V$ for any real virtual vector bundle $V$ over a (nice) topological space $X$). \begin{definition} Let $V$ be a rank $r$ virtual real vector bundle over $X$. $V$ is is said to be $E$-{{\it orientable}} if $[X^V[-r], E]$ is an $[X,E]$-module of rank $1$.
+An $E$-{{\it orientation}} of $V$ is the choice of an isomorphism $\sigma_V \colon [X,E] \xrightarrow{\sim} [X^V[-r], E]$. \end{definition} \begin{remark} Notice that with this definition each trivial real vector bundle $\mathbf{n}=X\times\R^n\to X$ has a canonical $E$-orientation.
+Namely, $X^{\mathbf{n}} = X[n]$, and so the shift isomorphism provides a distinguished isomorphism $[X,E] \to [X^{\mathbf{n}}[-n],E]$. \end{remark}

+\begin{definition} The datum of an $E$-orientation $\sigma_V$ of a rank $r$ virtual vector bundle $V$ is equivalent to the datum of a generator $\tau_V$ of $[X^V[-r], E]$ as an $[X,E]$-module; namely, the image of the unit $1\in[X,E]$ via the isomorphism $\sigma_V$.
+The element